-- g) Connect with Social Services Providers.
-Work with Department of Children Youth and Families social service providers and its contracted Independent Living providers, AGENCY contracted social service case managers, and other non-profit agencies serving foster youth and unaccompanied homeless youth to ensure youth receive a full-range of support services and other college preparation information.
-Ensure appropriate releases of information are in place in order to most efficiently serve students. - h) Financial Aid.
+g) Connect with Social Services Providers.
+Work with Department of Children Youth and Families social service providers and its contracted Independent Living providers, AGENCY contracted SETuP case managers, and other non-profit agencies serving youth who have experienced foster care or unaccompanied homelessness to ensure youth receive a full-range of support services and other college preparation information.
+Ensure appropriate releases of information are in place in order to most efficiently serve students.

+- h) Financial Aid.
 Review each Passport student's individual budget to recognize the actual living expenses, and tailor the financial aid package to utilize all available resources to meet the student's full need and minimize reliance on loans. - i) Passport Student Support Funds (formerly known as Institutional Incentive Grants).
 The INSTITUTION's request for scholarship payment signifies satisfactory academic progress has been verified and the student is eligible for the ensuing term.
 By August 30 of each academic year, the INSTITUTION will submit a report to the AGENCY on the use of the Passport Student Support Funds.
 Funds should be used to help remove barriers for Passport eligible students.
-WSAC encourages INSTITUTIONS to use Student Support funds in the academic year it is received, however, if not all funds are used, the INSTITUTION must provide a plan for future Student Support Fund use.
-Student Support funds received must be spent by the end of 2021-2022 academic year (OR expended within two years of receipt). - j) Education and Training.
-To the extent practical, ensure the INSTITUTION's leadership, financial aid staff and designated support staff participate in training provided by the WSAC or its partner organizations and representatives about the Passport program and related foster care and unaccompanied homeless youth resources. - 2.
-Responsibilities of the Washington Student Achievement Council
+WSAC encourages INSTITUTIONS to use Student Support funds in the academic year it is received.
+Student Support funds received must be expended within two years of receipt.
+If unspent funds remain, the INSTITUTION will provide a plan for future Student Support Fund use. - j) Education and Training.
+To the extent practical, ensure the INSTITUTION's leadership, financial aid staff and designated support staff participate in training provided by the WSAC or its partner organizations about the Passport program and related foster care and unaccompanied homeless youth resources.

+2. Responsibilities of the Washington Student Achievement Council